ryman1/keeweb-wiki/FAQ.md

 A: There's no malware inside.
 The code is not signed because it costs money (this is not one-time fee), and for now I'm not going to pay yearly for a free app.

 ### Sync
-Q: Why does the app overwrite my files in Dropbox?
-A: Because 2-way sync is [not implemented](https://github.com/antelle/keeweb#known-issues) for now, I'm working on it.

 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.

+Q: What will happen if I change password in offline?
+A: For now, you have to re-open this file on other KeeWeb instances, this will be fixed.

 ### Self-hosting
 Q: Which server should I use?